ikzelf/zbxdb/README.md

 # zbxdb
 Zabbix Database monitoring plugin; started as a copy from zbxora-0.44

-Written in python, tested with python 2.6 and 2.7.
+Written in python, tested with python 3.6
 Using drivers available for python purpose is monitoring any database in an efficient way.
-Optionally calling zabbix_sender to upload data
+Using zabbix_sender to upload data from crontab

 Tested with
 - Oracle 11,12 RAC and single instance databases